By M Ghazali Khan

 He is also accused of thwarting a negotiated settlement of Babri Masjid dispute initiated during his brief tenure by Prime Minister Chandra Shekhar in 1990-91.
-It is said that Chandra Shekhar offered for such a settlement the return of hundreds of mosques to Muslims currently occupied by Archaeological Survey of India where prayers are not allowed.
+It is said that Chandra Shekhar offered a settlement in return of hundreds of mosques to Muslims currently occupied by Archaeological Survey of India where prayers are not allowed.
 But Rajiv Gandhi did not want such a settlement to succeed.
 For this he allegedly used Maulana Rahmani.

-Commenting on a recent FB post Vice President of Muslim Majlis, Badar Kazmi writes, ‘…When he learnt about this proposal, Rajiv Gandhi contacted Wali Rahmani, the current General Secretary of the Personal Law Board and prepared him to make sure that this formula is not agreed upon.
+Commenting on a recent FB post Vice President of Muslim Majlis, Badar Kazmi writes (translation from Urdu), ‘…When he learnt about this proposal, Rajiv Gandhi contacted Wali Rahmani, the current General Secretary of the Personal Law Board and prepared him to make sure that this formula is not agreed upon.
 They agreed that such a settlement would give Chandra Shekhar a big political edge that needed to be failed for which Rajiv Gandhi would meet Maulana Ali Mian and other elders individually and would assure them that once the Congress came back to power it would implement this formula.

 ‘For this several meetings were arranged on individual basis in Basti Nizamuddin at the residence of Karamatullah… between Rajiv Gandhi, Maulana Ali Mian, Maulana Mannatulullah Rahmani and other elders.
 Rajiv Gandhi succeeded in convincing all these elders not to accept this formula at that moment.